Completing The Annual Signatory Institution Worksheet

 - Question 14: Include other documents used at your institution like a Bill of Rights or a letter to study participants about an IRB change.

 - Question 15: After the boilerplate language is approved, all studies opened under the CIRB must use the boilerplate language.
-Provide the timeline for implementing boilerplate changes to CIRB studies.

 COMPLETE THE COMMUNITY DESCRIPTORS QUESTIONS